Inte24/Data-Analysis-Project/RESULTS.md

 | Partial AIC | 5,735,176.37 |
 | Mean R² (particle kinetics) | 0.96 |

-The concordance of 0.62 indicates the model correctly ranks particles by flotation speed 62% of the time — a reasonable result for individual particle data where stochastic effects are significant.
+The concordance of 0.62 indicates the model correctly ranks particles by flotation speed 62% of the time, a reasonable result for individual particle data where stochastic effects are significant.

 The mean R² of 0.96 demonstrates that the model reproduces individual particle recovery kinetics very well, validating the survival analysis framework for flotation.